sdcnku/micropython/docs/reference/glossary.rst

         machine-independent features.
 It can also function in a similar way to :term:`CPython`'s ``python`` executable.

+    mip
+        A package installer for MicroPython (mip - "mip installs packages").
+It installs MicroPython packages either from :term:`micropython-lib`,
+        GitHub, or arbitrary URLs.  mip can be used on-device on network-capable boards, and internally by tools such as :term:`mpremote`.

+    mpremote
+        A tool for interacting with a MicroPython device.

     .mpy file
         The output of the :term:`cross-compiler`.
 A compiled form of a :term:`.py file` that contains MicroPython bytecode instead of Python